 It might not be information you want to hear if you’re a fan of the fast-food chain, but let’s get started regardless.

 The McDonald’s hamburger deconstructed

-A quick look at their nutritional information shows a fairly harmless ingredient list:
+Let’s take a quick look at what’s in a McDonalds hamburger as outlined in their nutritional information.
+It shows a fairly harmless ingredient list:

 - 100% beef patty